 The Drypoint is best suited to fast and light missions where pack weight is critical, and breathability is a priority.
 This hardshell is light enough you might even consider leaving your wind shirt at home (might) if you're really trimming ounces.
 This is a lightweight specialist, but it still is burly enough for general mountain use and most adventures—minus the most extreme polar and high elevation expeditions.

-At only $249, this is an impressive jacket for the price.
+This is an impressive jacket for the price.
 It is highly versatile and costs little to your backpack weight and your pocketbook.
 Nice work, REI.

 The Drypoint GTX from REI is an awesome waterproof jacket for the weight—and the price.
 It is one of the lighter jackets in this review and boasts some of the best materials for its purpose with the use of three-layer Gore-Tex Active fabric.
 The Drypoint is minimal on features, yet thoughtful.
 The high hand pockets are accessible when wearing a harness and double as vents with their mesh lining.
 There are hood and hem adjustment toggles to seal out the weather and an excellent if subtle, brim on the hood to keep raindrops and snowflakes out of your eyes.
 We were thoroughly impressed with this hardshell jacket from REI.